 Though thick and strong, the battens don’t seem to have any influence on pushing the boat’s sides out as far as I could tell, it’s more likely a zipped up deck holds the sides in if anything, so inhibiting longitudinal flex of the hull in rough conditions with a heavy paddler.

 If you want to slide forward down the boat (perhaps to pull the deck on or have a snooze) you can easily slip your feet under the semi-inflated footrest/rudder pedal air bag.
 Turning circle on full rudder lock is about 10 metres, same as our Nissan, and I also observed that you can do a 360 in this boat on the spot with 5 back strokes; in other words: less strokes than you’d imagine.
-Backing up is also easy with the rudder up and the rudder lift thing works fine.
-A rudder of course came into it’s own to correct tracking when paddling downwind or at 45° to the wind in either direction, though here is where the mushiness was noticeable.
+Backing up is also easy with the rudder up and the rudder lift line works fine.
+A rudder of course came into its own to correct tracking when paddling downwind or at 45° to the wind in either direction, though here is where the mushiness was noticeable.
 A bit more experimentation with the footrest/rudder pedal air bag pressures and seating/footrest positions may tighten things up.

 So far the seat is fine and I’ve had no complaints since.
 It’s light and simple, but made from thick nylon (compared to an Alpacka) with two elbow valves – and it clips out in seconds, just like the modified seat in my old Sunny.
 But like on my old Alpacka Llama, you sometimes sit on the squashed down backrest when getting in with the deck on, which could be a pain if the situation was choppy or awkward.
 There is more back support with the deck on I’ve found, as you lean on the back coaming a bit.
 I’ve also since found even at sea it’s safe and stable to sit sideways on the seat with your feet in the water.